Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Delayed_transfers.md

 transfers that are ready to go in to an active state, that is, into an ordered queue for this partner.

-#### Unlocking time-locked partners
+#### Unlocking time- locked partners

-The scheduler puts every partner that became ready from the time-locked queue into the ready queue only when no more partners remain in the ready queue.
+The scheduler puts every partner that became ready from the time- locked queue into the ready queue only when no more partners remain in the ready queue.